Firebladedoge229/gmail-classic-renewed/README.md

 </div>

 ## Usage

-A [Gmail Classic Theme Chrome Extension](https://chrome.google.com/webstore/detail/gmail-classic-theme/cokholnilkppcchlfepienmlbafkjplj) is now available for quick and easy use of the theme in Chrome.

----

 The CSS in this repository can also be used with an extension for your browser which allows users to inject their own CSS into a page.
 We recommend the [Stylus](https://add0n.com/stylus.html) extension, which is available for free for [Chrome](https://chrome.google.com/webstore/detail/clngdbkpkpeebahjckkjfobafhncgmne), [Firefox](https://addons.mozilla.org/firefox/addon/styl-us/), and [Opera](https://addons.opera.com/extensions/details/stylus/).